yulonglim/tp/docs/UserGuide.md

 ### Editing a class name : `editClass`

-Edits the name of the currently selected class.
+In the case where you have made misspelled your class name or are willing to change the class name, you can use this command to edit the name of the currently selected class in the TeachBook.

 Format: `editClass CLASS_NAME`